top of page

 Examining the impacts of a century of decline on genomic diversity of the Tricolored Blackbird

-In collaboration with PhD Candidate Kelly Barr at UCLA, we are using DNA extracted from 100+ year old museum specimens as well as contemporary samples to compare genetic composisiton through time of this iconic California species.
+In collaboration with Dr. Kelly Barr (UCLA) and PhD student Megha Srigyan (UCSC), we are using DNA extracted from 100+ year old museum specimens as well as contemporary samples to compare genetic composisiton through time of this iconic California species.
 Once one of the most abundant birds in California, it has undergone rapid decline after the 1930's as 90% of its preferred wetland habitat has been lost to urbanization and agricultural development.
 By comparing genomic diversity and structure in different individuals across its contemporary and historic range, we can understand potential ecological features that represent long-term barriers to gene flow, and help develop management strategies for this species.
+The genome assembly has now been published in the Journal of Heredity.

 Conservation genomics of California bumblebees